wiwaszko-intel/scenescape/docs/user-guide/using-intel-scenescape/how-to-integrate-cameras-and-sensors.md

 ```

 > **Note:** Translation and size currently need to be also provided in the bounding_box property.
-> When providing 3d detection data, one of the key things to keep in mind is the SceneScape's coordinate system convention.
+> When providing 3d detection data, one of the key things to keep in mind is the Intel® SceneScape coordinate system convention.
 3D data in other conventions should be converted in order to ensure correct ingestion.
 Intel® SceneScape follows the same convention as OpenCV where the scene axes are oriented like below:

 ```
 # Right-handed, z-UP